Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Results and discussion

-We aim to test the possible connection between the turn-on timescales and black hole masses (Figure ~\ref{Fig_Mbh_MJD}).
-The correlation analysis between the two quantities yields Pearson and Spearman's rank coefficients of $-0.141$ and $-0.154$ with corresponding $p$-values of $0.566$ and $0.528$, respectively, suggesting no significant correlation between the two quantities.
-This result differs from the earlier study by \citet{2024ApJ...970...85W}, who derived CL cycle timescales for $11$ RCL~AGNs using multi-epoch spectra and reported an opposite trend between the timescale and the black hole mass.
-The discrepancy may arise from two primary factors: (1) unlike the sparsely sampled spectroscopic data used by \citet{2024ApJ...970...85W}, our measurement of the timescale is based on densely sampled MIR light curves, providing more reliable estimate of the transition timescale; (2) our larger sample size may help reduce stochastic fluctuations and provide a more representative view of the population behavior.
-Overall, these factors allow us to more reliably constrain the observed relationship between the black hole mass and the timescale in our sample.
+We aim to test the possible connection between the MIR variability timescales during the brightening phase and black hole masses (Figure~\ref{Fig_Mbh_MJD}).
+The correlation analysis between the two quantities yields Pearson and Spearman's rank coefficients of $-0.212$ and $-0.311$ with corresponding $p$-values of $0.398$ and $0.210$, respectively, suggesting no significant correlation between the two quantities.